-We are delighted to announce that thanks to a generous grant from the A. G. Leventis Foundation, we have launched a new project that aims to support the teaching of Classical Greek in 30 state primary and secondary schools over the next three years.
+In 2017, thanks to a generous grant from the A. G. Leventis Foundation, we launched our Electra Programme.
+This a project that aims to support the teaching of Classical Greek in 30 state primary and secondary schools over the next three years.

 Studying Ancient Greek can:

 Greek in Cambridge

 Our latest short video highlights the positive impact that Ancient Greek lessons are having in two Cambridge schools that are funded through the Electra Programme – Parkside Community College and St Matthew’s Primary School.

 We are looking to find state schools that are interested in developing the teaching of Greek, either as a club or on the mainstream curriculum.

 As part of the Electra programme, we will also be identifying ‘centres of excellence’ – i.e. state or independent schools where Greek is already taught – that could serve as a model for others or could provide support to teachers and students who are new to Greek.

 We can provide free training and support for schools interested in introducing Greek, and we will also be developing additional resources to support the teaching of Greek at both primary and secondary levels.